sjcuello/shopping-list-frontend/README.md

 Design based on this [figma](https://www.figma.com/file/FP6nTXF1nqA9J5QFk0ieHi/DEMO-UI-TEST?node-id=0%3A1).

 ## How to run the app

+__Note:__ This project is related to this [backend](https://github.com/sjcuello/shopping-list-backend) project.
+Make sure to run the backend server first.

 1. Clone this repository
     ```bash
     git clone https://github.com/sjcuello/shopping-list-frontend.git
     ```
-2. Install dependencies
+2. Enter the project directory
     ```bash
+    cd shopping-list-frontend
+    ```
+3. Install dependencies
+    ```bash
     pnpm install
     ```
-3. Copy the `.env.example` file and rename it to `.env`:
+4. Copy the `.env.example` file and rename it to `.env`:
     ```bash
     cp .env.example .env
     ```

-4. To start the development server
+5. To start the development server
     ```bash
     pnpm run dev
     ```
-5. Open `http://localhost:5173` in your browser
+6. Open `http://localhost:5173` in your browser

 ### Routes
 - `/` - Home page